Creamed Kale

 Creamed Kale and a fork in a green bowl.

 Creamed kale (or cream of kale, as some folks call it) is a cousin of creamed spinach, with just a little bit more texture from kale, which is a more sturdy leafy green than spinach.
 It’s really just blanched kale simmered in a sauce made from cream and Parmesan cheese.
-This recipe has only 4 ingredients, comes together in about 20 minutes, can be made ahead of time and reheated, and is the perfect side to a steak dinner and many other entrees.
-It’s also a decadent addition to a holiday menu!
+This creamy kale recipe has only 4 ingredients, comes together in about 20 minutes, can be made ahead of time and reheated, and is the perfect side to a steak dinner and many other entrees.
+It is also a decadent addition to a holiday menu!

 Green bowl of Creamed Kale with a fork.